wp-plugins/magic-action-box/readme.txt

 Tags: opt in, call to action, aweber, email, email marketing, form, mailing list, marketing, newsletter, webform, mailchimp, constant contact
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 2.11
+Stable tag: 2.12

-Magic Action Box is an easy to use but powerful lead generation plugin that let's you create opt-in forms similar to the Derek Halpern feature box from Social Triggers.
+Magic Action Box let's you display professional looking opt-in forms and feature boxes in your WordPress site.

 == Description ==

-Magic Action Box is an easy to use but powerful lead generation plugin that lets you create a focused and high converting action box in minutes.
-It let's you create opt-in forms similar to the Derek Halpern feature box from Social Triggers.
+Magic Action Box is an easy to use but powerful lead generation plugin that lets you create a focused and high converting feature box in minutes.
+It let's you display professional looking opt-in forms and feature boxes in your WordPress site.

+Magic Action Box also integrates with Gravity Forms to build complex, powerful and beautiful contact forms in just minutes.

 Some features:

 * Easily add an action box before or after a blog post or page
-* Easily add opt in forms - with stunning designs - to your sidebar.
+* Easily add opt in forms - with stunning designs - to your sidebar
 * Create Email Opt In Forms
+* Integrates with Gravity Forms
 * Make your own action box styles
 * Or, pick a style from one of the pre-configured designs